Equality & Diversity

 Publishing Equality Objectives

-The Equality Objectives can be viewed here.
-A paper copy will be available from the Vice Principal's Secretary upon request.
+The Equality objectives can be viewed here.
+A paper copy will be available from the Executive Assistant upon request.
 The Equality Objectives can be made available in larger print, Braille and on audio tape.

 Equality and Diversity Annual Report